Menifee Valley Flyers Bylaws

 2. All current members will be refunded their annual dues and assessments for the current year.

-3. Any remaining monies will be contributed to a local charity in the club’s name.
-The charity will be
+3. Any remaining monies will be distributed according to the law .

 4. The President and secretary shall give the County of Riverside thirty days (30) written notice of the club’s dissolution, per the lease contract.